Last Updated on December 20, 2019

-Burst fractures are defined as vertebral fracture with the failure of the anterior and middle column.
+Burst fractures are defined as vertebral fractures with the failure of the anterior and middle columns.
 The fractures are unstable as there is involvement of two columns, anterior and middle, out of three columns of the spine.

 L1 is the most common vertebra involved with the majority of the burst fractures occurring at T9-L5.